 The Prefabricated Access Suppliers and Manufacturers Association provide the industry standard training scheme for Mobile Access Towers, with courses available only from registered training providers like Mentor.
 Our PASMA training courses are delivered by Mentor Training Solutions.

 The Driver Certificate of Professional Competence is for LGV and PCV drivers who drive professionally throughout Europe and has been a legal requirement under European Law since 2008/9.
 The scheme aims to improve the knowledge and skills of professional drivers, with current legislation requiring them to undertake 35 hours of CPC qualifying training every 5 years.
-Mentor offer Driver CPC training alongside many of our training courses.
+Mentor offer Driver CPC training alongside our lorry loader training courses.

 The ISO 9001:2008 (British Assessment Bureau) quality standard is recognised worldwide.
 Organisations registered to this standard, like Mentor, are required to demonstrate that they have a quality management system in place to ensure consistency and continuous improvement.